 Surfing and the surfer lifestyle have quickly become mainstream over the past few years, with many aspiring to the casual, laid-back life that the term “surfer” brings to mind.
-The sport itself, the fashion, and the hairstyles all make one think of days at the beach in the sun, the sand, and the water.
+The sport itself, the fashion, the spectacular surf spots in San Diego, and the hairstyles all make one think of days at the beach in the sun, the sand, and the water.
 However, even if you are a landlubber, landlocked, or even have no desire to be on a beach, you can still achieve that beach wave surfer girl or guy hair at home.

 Table of contents